About the Summit

 The 2022 SWTCCS will build upon key takeaways from the 2019 SWTCCS held in Idyllwild, CA. In 2022, we will once again bring together Tribal leaders, professionals, and community members from across the Southwest to explore the kinship with fire and its role in community, conservation, and climate change adaptation while putting our own unique twist with hands-on activities, networking, and professional training opportunities.

-Registration for the 2022 Southwestern Tribal Climate Change Summit will open September 2021.
+Registration for the 2022 Southwestern Tribal Climate Change Summit is now open!

 This event will be a three-day gathering, with engaging discussions and activities centered around the kinship with fire and its role in community, conservation, and climate change adaptation.
-We invite you to join us for this interactive, leadership-style retreat, and will provide additional details and opportunities for registration in the coming months.
+Summit attendees are encouraged to stay at the Pala Casino Spa and Resort located in Pala, CA from May 16-18, 2022.
+Booking and travel information will be provided upon registration confirmation.
+If you have questions in the meantime, please contact us.

 Photos by Condor Visual Media, featuring David Streamer, taken on the homelands of the Los Coyotes Band of Cahuilla and Cupeño Indians.